healthykitchen101/healthykitchen101.com/waffle-makers/reviews/best.md

 The cooking plates can’t be removed, so they’re a pain to clean.
 Nevertheless, the non-stick coating on the plates functions well enough that we never had to deal with much debris or residue during our tests.

 4\.
-Best Value, Belgian: BELLA 13991 Classic Waffle Maker
+Best Belgian: BELLA 13991 Classic Waffle Maker

 *   Affordable
 *   Did well in both of our performance tests